-- If TIME is shown, the time value represents the current time in hours and minutes (24- hour format). - If DELAY is shown, the time value represents a start delay, or the time remaining until a date/time start will occur. - If DURATION is shown, the time value represents the duration, for example the time above the upper alarm limit. - If CLOCKADJ is shown, the time value represents the current time (blinking), which can be adjusted using the keys.
+- If TIME is shown, the time value represents the current time in hours and minutes (24- hour format). - If DELAY is shown, the time value represents a start delay, or the time remaining until a date/time start will occur. - If DURATION is shown, the time value represents the duration, for example the time above the upper alarm limit.

-The word book appears in place of the clock if new firmware is being uploaded to the UTRED30-16.
-The word dL5L appears in place of a time value if the logger is configured for a date/time start, and the start time has not yet passed.
+The word bask appears in place of the clock if new firmware is being uploaded to the UTREL30-16.
+The word db5k appears in place of a time value if the logger is configured for a date/time start, and the start time has not yet passed.